winglang/wing/docs/docs/01-start-here/05-aws.md

 So far we've tested our program locally using our Wing Console.
 Next we'll see how you can deploy your program to AWS using Terraform.

-## Wing compiler supports multiple targets
+## Wing compiler supports multiple platforms

-The Wing compiler supports multiple compilation targets.
+The Wing compiler supports multiple compilation platforms.
 Each resource in the Wing ecosystem can support any number of *backends*.
 For example, the `cloud.Queue` resource we used in our app can be backed by [Amazon SQS](https://aws.amazon.com/sqs/) by [Azure Queue Storage](https://azure.microsoft.com/en-us/products/storage/queues/) or by [RabbitMQ by CloudAMQP](https://www.cloudamqp.com/).

-A target represents both the cloud provider and the provisioning engine.
-For example, the `tf-aws` target will compile your program to a set of AWS resources, using Terraform as the provisioning engine.
+A platform represents both the cloud provider and the provisioning engine.
+For example, the `tf-aws` platform will compile your program to a set of AWS resources, using Terraform as the provisioning engine.

 :::info Under Construction

-:construction: We plan to also support [Azure](https://github.com/winglang/wing/issues?q=is:issue+is:open+sort:updated-desc+label:azure) and [Google Cloud](https://github.com/winglang/wing/issues?q=is:issue+is:open+sort:updated-desc+label:gcp) as targets out of the box.
+:construction: We plan to also support [Azure](https://github.com/winglang/wing/issues?q=is:issue+is:open+sort:updated-desc+label:azure) and [Google Cloud](https://github.com/winglang/wing/issues?q=is:issue+is:open+sort:updated-desc+label:gcp) as platforms out of the box.
 In addition, we are planning support for other provisioning engines such as AWS CloudFormation and Kubernetes.